ninjasource/exfat-slim/README.md

 My primary use-case for this library is for an embedded device using the Embassy async framework.
 Therefore it is async-first and I am initially only planning on implementing the bits I really need.
+However, the library support both `blocking` and `async` operation.
-This project is still undergoing significant churn and testing so just be aware of that
+This project is still undergoing significant churn and testing so just be aware of that.
+A comprehensive test suite will come when the internal data structures are stable.

 Implemented so far:
 - Read a file